 This amazing park in North Salem will help you relax and become one with nature in its peaceful serenity.
 McCloud remains one of the best public places to see fall color in Hendricks County and has some amazing scenic trails.

-It also boasts a snake-themed prairie maze that is open now through Oct.
-31 that is free to the public.
+It also boasts a cicada-themed prairie maze that is open now through Oct.
+31 that is free to the public and their popular Fall Colors Festival, which boasts fun and educational activities on Oct.
+16.

 If McCloud is the best public place to see fall color, Natural Valley Ranch’s scenic property in Brownsburg may be a close second.
 And what better way to view it than on the back of a horse.
 The ranch offers guided horseback rides through its woods and ravines.
-It truly is an amazing experience that will create memories that will last a lifetime.
+It truly is an amazing experience that will create lasting memories.

 The ranch also boasts a small farm animal petting zoo and two vacation rental properties on site – a cottage and a log cabin – if you need a place to stay while you’re here.